-Our eleven service projects strike at different aspects of homelessness, and allow students to interact one-on-one with the homeless community in New Haven.
+Our ten service projects strike at different aspects of homelessness, and allow students to interact one-on-one with the homeless community in New Haven.
 Click on a project to learn more.

 Book Exchange – The YHHAP Book Exchange is Yale’s first non-profit, low-cost bookstore, raising funds for YHHAP’s work.

 BRED – BRED (Bringing Relief Every Day) brings leftover bread products from dining halls to nearby halfway houses.

 Elm City Echo – The Echo publishes a newspaper written and produced by New Haven’ homeless and near-homeless population.

 Hunger Heroes – HH is the undergraduate branch of New Haven’s Downtown Evening Soup Kitchen.